Camilo-Camargo/Tilathon/README.md

-# tilathon
-Tilapia forecasting research project in Python with MLOPS.
+# Tilapia research about price scraping